zheng0xd/JATIC-internal-docs/docs/platforms/gitlab-agile.md

 - the risk items and mitigations
 - the content which will be demoed the end of an increment

-Program epics may often correspond to objectives set for a product within increment planning.
+Program epics often correspond to objectives set for a product within increment planning.

+!!! tip

+    If an effort is expected to take three sprints or more, a program epic should probably be made, and the task should be decomposed into smaller child epics.

 ### Feature epics